strahinjazoranovic/strahinjazoranovic/README.md

 <h2 align="left">Hi 👋!
-My name is Strahinja Zoranovic and I'm a Front-end developer, from Serbia</h2>
+My name is Strahinja Zoranovic and I'm a software developer, from Serbia</h2>

 ###